 Research on your own

-Before taking out an alternative loan, we recommend you explore the FinAid! site to view:
+Before taking out a private loan, we recommend you explore the ELM SELECT site to view:

-- A comprehensive list of lenders and their rates
+- A comprehensive list of lenders and their rates, which can be filtered by program or status (Undergraduate, Graduate, International and DACA students)

 - A loan comparison tool

-After selecting a loan product, it is strongly recommended that the lender be contacted so you can be sure the rates and terms are still current.
+After selecting a loan product, it is strongly recommended that the student contact the lender to be sure the rates and terms are still current.

 What to ask when you call

-- How long have you been in the alternative loan lending business?
+- How long have you been in the private loan lending business?

 - Is this your own loan product and do you service your own loans?
 If not, who does?